 Skip to main content

-ROSbot is a ROS powered 4x4 drive autonomous mobile robot platform equipped with LIDAR, RGB-D camera, IMU, encoders, distance sensors available in three version: "2R", "2 PRO" and "2" (deprecated).
+ROSbot is a ROS powered 4x4 drive autonomous mobile robot platform equipped with LIDAR, RGB-D camera, IMU, encoders, distance sensors.

 • 4-wheels mobile platform containing DC motors with encoders and an aluminum frame